antonbezr/Min-Sudoku/README.md

 ## About

 Sudoku is a logic-based, combinatorial number-placement puzzle.
 In classic sudoku, the objective is to fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids that compose the grid contain all of the digits from 1 to 9.
-The application featured here is a web application that allows you to play Sudoku games online.
+The application featured here is a web game that allows you to play Sudokus online.

 ### Features